Xila-Project/Old_documentation/source/Software reference/Registries/Registries.md

 It allows you to know if the loaded register is indeed the one targeted.

 :::{warning}
 Be careful with the `System.xrf` registry.
-Because this one cannot be repaired.
+Because this one cannot be repaired automatically.
 If a corruption occur, it is then necessary to manually replace the latter with a healthy file (can be found in install archive).
 :::

-## Registries reference
+## 📚 Registries reference

 ### Display